18F/health-tracking-course/collections/_rubric/id-high-3b-databases.md

  In this lesson, we're going to talk about how pieces of data get organized into systems that can be searched and organized: databases.
 We'll start here to understand just WHAT we're testing when we talk about security, performance, and migration testing -- since it's usually DATABASES.

-{% include breadcrumbs seq="Bits and Bytes,Databases,Migration,Testing" highlight="Databases" %}
+{% include breadcrumbs seq="Databases,Migration,Testing" highlight="Databases" %}

 ## Databases (20m, solo)